Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Change basemap/README.md

 ## How to use the sample

-Tap the "Choose Basemap" button in the bottom toolbar to view a list of the available basemaps.
+Tap the "Change Basemap" button in the bottom toolbar to view a list of the available basemaps.
 Tap an item to set it as the map's basemap.

 ## How it works